 The obvious answer is ours!
 Seriously, the important point is that you practice, not which quiz you use.
 That said, we automatically provide an updated quiz for each of our clients on an annual basis.
 If you’re already part of our team, you can expect to see the 2023 Nursing Medication Calculations Quiz during our upcoming facility visit.
 If you’re not currently a client and would like a copy, please contact us.

 When it comes to practice, the important thing is that you do it.
 There are many options available, both on paper and online.
 Our quizzes are specific to practice settings, such as ambulatory surgery centers or long-term care facilities.
 This helps make the calculations more relevant and enhances learning.
 Take our quiz and let us know what you think…we even provide the answers so that you can grade yourself when finished.

-Although this topic isn’t sexy, calculations are a necessary evil and being proficient is crucial to reduce risk and enhance patient safety.
-If you have any questions, contact us, we are here to help.
+Although this topic may not be exciting, calculations are a necessary evil and being proficient is crucial to reduce risk and enhance patient safety.
+If you have any questions contact us, we are here to help.